unisse-courses/s14-mp5/README.md

 ## Running the application
 1. Clone the repository
 2. Install the dependencies: `npm install`
-3. Start your MongoDB instance.
-This repo works on an instance running on `localhost:3000`
+3. Start the application: `node index.js`
-4. Start the application: `node index.js`
+4. This repo works on an instance running on `localhost:3000`